Correlation between multiple scattering angle and ionization energy loss for fast electrons: Hard scattering region. Large ,

 which due to the $\frac{Z+1}{Z}$ factor matches with (\ref{Rutherf-without-correl}), corresponding to the absence of correlation, and somewhat differing from the correct asymptotics (\ref{Fvarphi_LTheta4}).
-Therefore, at sufficiently large $\theta/\chi_c$ approximation (\ref{Fproptog}) breaks down.
-That is also confirmed by Figs. \ref{fig:PlotZ1}b, \ref{fig:PlotZ3}b.
+Hence, at sufficiently large $\Psi$ approximation (\ref{Fproptog}) breaks down.
+That is also confirmed by Fig. \ref{fig:PlotZ1}b.